0x3F3F/0x3F3F.github.io/_posts/2019-12-01-ETF-Bubble.md

 opposite action any rational investor would take.

-### Diversification (Lack Of)
+### Diversification (Lack Thereof)

-Due to the amount of funds entering ETFs, the indexes are forced to give larger companies higher weightings in the indices, which is sub optimal.
-Many companies doesn't have sufficient liquidity and can't be included, that is not enough shares are traded to handle large inflows ETF of cash.
+Due to the amount of funds entering ETFs, the indexes are forced to give larger companies higher weightings in the indices, which is **sub optimal**.
+Many companies don't have sufficient liquidity and can't be included, that is not enough shares are traded to handle large inflows of ETF cash.

-Worse still, due to this liquidity constraint, they often include companies in the indices where they might not belong - Mr Bregman gives the example of Exxon Mobile being 25% of the iShares U.S. Energy ETF, 22% of the Vanguard Energy ETF, Its in  Dividend Growth and Deep Value Indices.
+Worse still, due to this **liquidity constraint**, they often include companies in the indices where they might not belong - Mr Bregman gives the example of Exxon Mobile being 25% of the iShares U.S. Energy ETF, 22% of the Vanguard Energy ETF, Its in  Dividend Growth and Deep Value Indices.
 It is in the USA Quality Factor ETF and in the Weak Dollar U.S. Equity ETF.
 He states "Get this: